0xMotazMohamed/A-Killer-Adversary-for-Quicksort/README.md

 ## A-Killer-Adversary-for-Quicksort
-This project implements an adversarial technique from Professor M.D.
-McIlroy's paper, "A Killer Adversary for Quicksort."
-The paper demonstrates how to construct input data that can cause Quicksort to exhibit quadratic time complexity, even with randomizing or optimized implementations.
-By using a specially designed comparison function, this method dynamically generates input that exploits weaknesses in Quicksort, leading to inefficient sorting.
-This project serves to illustrate the vulnerability of Quicksort and provides a practical example of how such adversarial inputs can impact algorithm performance.
+This project implements a research paper that demonstrates how carefully constructed adversarial input can lead to worst-case performance in Java's Arrays.sort(), which uses a dual-pivot Quicksort algorithm.
+The project highlights how poor pivot selection can cause time complexity to degrade from its optimal case, illustrating the need for smarter pivot strategies.
+By generating these worst-case inputs, the implementation provides insights into how even highly optimized algorithms can fail under specific conditions, emphasizing the importance of robust algorithm design.